 NOL passes can be used on the metro, buses and water taxis in Dubai.

-Luggage storage on the F55 bus is very limited, but the Green Line metro has dedicated luggage racks.
+Luggage storage on the F55 bus is very limited, but the Red Line metro has dedicated luggage racks.

 Children under the age of 5 can use the public transport free of charge.